5 Common Myths about Software Updates You Need to Know

 Learn more about them and don’t believe they’re true.

 After every major data breach or ransomware attack happens, you probably hear at least someone saying: “If they had applied software updates in time, maybe these attacks could have been prevented or avoided”.
 When it comes to closing vulnerabilities found in computers and systems, the go-to solution is always patching the software, but how many of us really apply updates in a timely manner?
 Many cybersecurity specialists and practitioners, ourselves included, keep focusing on raising awareness on this topic and urging both Internet users and organizations to update (or patch) their software as soon as they are available.

 Besides constant, friendly warnings and all the efforts made to address this issue, software updating remains one of those things that no one does, ignore or postpone it as much as possible.
 Patching is often considered challenging, and hard or, at least, that’s what most of us believe it is.
 But not applying software updates – especially the critical ones – quickly and regularly only makes everyone (Internet users and organizations) more vulnerable to ransomware, data breaches, and other online threats.
 The cybersecurity risks of not keeping software up to date Two of the most devastating and serious cyber attacks examples we can think of, were only possible because security updates weren’t installed in time.
 The Equifax data breach was caused by a security hole in the Apache Struts web application framework which wasn’t updated.
 The WannaCry ransomware attack of “unprecedented level” also did a lot of damage, but mainly affected those computers that were unpatched and unprotected.
 In light of the recent Asus malware attack which was spread through software updates, Matt Blaze, a professor at Georgetown University, shared his thoughts on the topic of patching, in which he emphasized the importance of applying updates to be safer online.

 To protect against the insidious threat of malicious updates, it might be tempting to immediately disable these mechanisms on your computers and smartphones.
 But that would be a terrible idea, one that would expose you to far more harm than it would protect against.
 In fact, now would be a fine time to check your devices and make sure the automatic system update features are turned on and running.

 New research mentions the security risks caused by unpatched vulnerabilities, by stating that “55% of all programs installed on personal computers running Windows are outdated”.
 The same thing applies to the mobile industry where one of the most concerning security threats is related to outdated software.
 The most frequent ones are found on the Android operating system, which is a targeted OS by cybercriminals.
 But Google is investing all efforts in improving the ecosystem with its Android Security Improvement Program with the main goal to help Android developers built and release apps without known vulnerabilities.
 The company already helped more than 300,000 developers fix more than 1 million apps on Google Play and will probably continue doing it.
 Today, any software is running, it is exposed to attacks and hackers don’t miss any opportunity to find security holes and exploit them.

 Why it is important to apply software updates

-- It is a proactive security measure that lower the risks for both home users and companies to be exposed to cyber attacks in which cybercriminals target their sensitive data;
+It is a proactive security measure that lower the risks for both home users and companies to be exposed to cyber-attacks in which cybercriminals target their sensitive data;

-- They improve the operating system and make the app more stable, and also enhance the overall security posture;
+They improve the operating system and make the app more stable, and also enhance the overall security posture;

-- They bring the latest features and improve the existing ones – Software updates not only close security vulnerabilities but also improve your OS or app, by adding the newest features and making your device work smoothly.
+They bring the latest features and improve the existing ones – Software updates not only close security vulnerabilities but also improve your OS or app, by adding the newest features and making your device work smoothly.

 With all these strong reasons in mind to keep programs and apps up to date, there are still various security myths integrated into our general knowledge.
 Whether it’s easier to believe different misconceptions or more comfortable to listen to “best practices” from others – even if they aren’t true – we still accept them and spread them around as general beliefs.
 That’s why we wanted to address some of the most common myths related to software patching that could help you and I better understand why applying updates for apps and OS is of utmost importance.

 5 frequent software updates myths you probably hear (but you need to forget about)